Who Qualifies for the Trump Gold Card Visa? Requirements Explained

 Conclusion

 Investor-based US residency pathways offer significant opportunities for high-net-worth individuals, but the requirements are substantial and the process complex.
-Whether considering the EB-5 program or exploring other options, prospective applicants should:
+The Gold Card program uses Form I-140G (EB-1A or EB-2 NIW categories) and requires a $1 million gift payment to the Department of Commerce plus a $15,000 processing fee per person.
+Whether considering the EB-5 program or the Gold Card, prospective applicants should:

 • Verify current program requirements through official sources